toiletpapar/infrastructure/docs/baremetal/pi/b01-pi-registry.md

 https://distribution.github.io/distribution/about/deploying/#run-an-externally-accessible-registry

 For an internally exposed registry, a self-signed cert secured registry should suffice.
 To begin this process, you must have set up a local DNS (see `baremetal/pi/b01-pi-dns.md`).
 If you followed the DNS docs, then you should have a domain `registry.smithers.private` that points to your registry box.
-The below makes use of this domain.
+The below makes use of this domain by creating a self-signed wildcard cert.

 Make the self-signed certs
 ```
 mkdir -p certs
 openssl req \
   -newkey rsa:4096 -nodes -sha256 -keyout certs/domain.key \
-  -addext "subjectAltName = DNS:registry.smithers.private" \
+  -addext "subjectAltName = DNS:*.smithers.private" \
   -x509 -days 365 -out certs/domain.crt
 ```

+During certificate genration, it'll ask a series of questions.
+Ensure the CN is `*.smithers.private`.

 Stop the currently running registry
 ```